 The receiver is of similar construction to the transmitter, except that the light source is replaced by a photodiode, and a narrowband optical filter is incorporated.
 The filter excludes most of the background diffuse solar radiation, thus improving the detection of the scattered laser radiation by day.

-The transmitter and receiver can be mounted side-by-side so that the transmitter beam and the receiver field of view begin to overlap at about 5 m above the assembly and are fully overlapped at a few hundred metres.
+The transmitter and receiver can be mounted side-by-side so that the transmitter beam and the receiver field of view begin to overlap at about 80 m above the assembly and are fully overlapped at a few hundred metres (see for example WMO, 2016d).
+Cloud base detection in the blind zone below the begin of overlap relies on return signals from the emitted pulse that have been scattered at least twice.
 Some systems use the same lens for the transmitted and received radiation, so that this problem is avoided.

 Figure 15.1.
 Typical laser ceilometer